Transit to/ from the Airport

 Link light rail

-Link trains serve Sea-Tac Airport; there are 11 stops between the airport and Westlake Station in downtown Seattle.
+Trains depart every 7-15 minutes toward downtown Seattle.
 The trip from the airport to downtown Seattle takes about 35 minutes.

 The airport's light rail station is connected to the fourth floor of the main parking garage at the airport.
 To get to the main terminal and ticket counters from SeaTac/Airport Station, walk across the covered bridge.
+Elevators and escalators are available for your convenience.

 The light rail station and bus stop at Sea-Tac Airport